How to file for disability, Filing for SSI

 Qualifying for Disability, Mental Disability

 Who is the DDS Doctor, i.e. the Social Security Doctor?

-The "DDS doctor" is the medical consultant who works in the same case processing unit at DDS (disability determination services, where disability claims are handled for the social security administration) as the disability examiner who has been assigned to work on a social security disability claim or SSI claim.
+The Social Security doctor, the "DDS doctor", is the medical consultant who works in the same case processing unit at DDS (disability determination services, where disability claims are handled for the social security administration) as the disability examiner who has been assigned to work on a Social Security Disability claim or SSI claim.

 Officially, their title is usually medical examiner or medical consultant.
 To be a medical consultant, an individual must be a physician with an M.D. degree and license.
 Very often, the doctors at DDS are physicians who have retired from their regular practice and are now significantly older.

 What does a medical consultant do on a disability case?
 After a disability examiner has completed his or her evaluation of the case (which includes gathering and reviewing the claimant's medical records, speaking with the claimant about their daily activities, and reviewing the claimant's relevant work history), they will typically write a synopsis of the pertinent facts of the case and also complete what is known as an RFC, or residual functional capacity form.